 The latest in bridge deck and approach roadway inspection services.

 Infrastructure Preservation Corporation, IPC’s Bridge condition assessment Inspections provide crucial information to asset managers and engineering firms.
-The comprehensive assessments provided by BridgeScan® allow the asset owners develop an action plan for accurate repairs before the structure becomes critical.
+The comprehensive assessments provided by BridgeScan® allow the asset owners to develop an action plan for accurate repairs before the structure becomes critical.

 The information is used to budget for maintenance and extend the life expectancy of structures through early detection and deterioration repair.
 IPC’s BridgeScan® has been validated by the DOT and through coring to prove up submitted results.